Tomguerine/gather-mute-v2/README.md

 The Extension has 4 commands: Mute, Unmute, Toggle Mute and Push to talk

-After installing, don't forget to configure your shortcuts in:
+After installing, **don't forget to configure your shortcuts in: chrome://extensions/shortcuts**

-chrome://extensions/shortcuts

-I recommend using global shortcuts, so you can control gather without needing to focus on Chrome Window.
+I recommend using **global shortcuts**, so you can control gather without needing to focus on Chrome Window.

 ## Disclaimer